reimagined/resolve/docs/authentication-and-authorization.md

 - Add a User aggregate to accept commands and generate events related to managing a user registry
 - Create a read model and use it to look up a current user's information during logging in and put this information into a JWT (JSON Web Token)

-For example, if you want to grant permissions to user, you can write something like this:
+For example, if you want to grant permissions to a user, you can write something like this:

 Write side. "user" aggregate: